Network-Level Prompt and Trait Leakage in Local Research Agents: Introduction

-We adopt a realistic threat model in which a passive adversary, such as an ISP, enterprise firewall, or local network operator, can observe only domain-level traffic metadata, without access to prompts, page contents, or model internals.
-Despite this extremely limited visibility, we show that adversaries can reliably recover what users asked and who they are.
+We adopt a realistic threat model in which a passive adversary, (e.g., DNS resolver, ISP, enterprise firewall, or local network operator) observes only domain-level traffic metadata, without access to prompts, page contents, or model internals.
+Despite this limited visibility, we show that adversaries can reliably recover what users asked and who they are.

 \paragraphbe{Motivating Examples.} Consider a user seeking reproductive health information: their research agent may visit clinics, support forums, and medical sites.
 Even without access to page contents, these traces alone can expose the agent’s internal reasoning process and deeply stigmatized intent.
-As WRAs become integrated into daily decision-making, their behavioral traces present a new leakage channel.
-We show that WRA visits 70-140 distinct domains for each query in a short period of time, making it an easy target to isolate.
+As WRAs become integrated into daily decision-making, their behaviors present a new leakage channel.
 In essence, privacy failures emerge not from what agents say, but from how they act.

-\paragraphbe{Our Work.} We present privacy leakage attacks that exploit metadata traces of web and research agents deployed locally.
+\paragraphbe{Our Work.} We present privacy leakage attacks that exploit metadata traces of WRAs deployed locally.
 The attacks include \textbf{(1) Prompt Recovery}, which recovers a user’s original prompt from observed domain sequences, and \textbf{(2) Trait Inference}, which profiles latent attributes (e.g., gender, ideology) from the agent's multi-session browsing patterns.
-The adversary trains an inference model using task-specific strategies such as In-Context Learning (ICL) and fine-tuning to map browsing traces to inference targets.
-Our results show that the attacks remain effective even when 40\% of the traces are masked or fully obfuscated, revealing that encrypted content alone cannot guarantee privacy.
-We observe that WRAs visit dozens of marginal or redundant domains that do not improve the final report but still expand the adversary’s visibility.
-To mitigate these risks, we propose and evaluate practical defenses that either \textbf{hide traces}, by injecting LLM-generated decoy prompts and virtual personas to confuse inference, or \textbf{block traces}, by redirecting tasks to multipurpose sources or LLM knowledge, avoiding uniquely identifying domains.
+The adversary trains an inference model using task-specific strategies such as In-Context Learning (ICL) and fine-tuning to map browsing traces to inference targets (\autoref{tab:finetuning_compar}).
+Our results show that the attacks remain effective even when 40\% of the traces are masked or fully obfuscated, revealing that encrypted content alone cannot guarantee privacy (\autoref{tab:prompt_rec_matadata}).
+We observe that WRAs visit dozens of marginal or redundant domains that do not improve the final report but still expand the adversary’s visibility (\autoref{tab:prompt_rec_utility}).
+To mitigate these risks, we propose and evaluate practical defenses that either \textbf{hide traces}, by injecting LLM-generated decoy prompts and virtual personas to confuse inference (Section~\ref{sec:defense-hiding}), or \textbf{block traces}, by redirecting tasks to multipurpose sources or LLM knowledge, avoiding uniquely identifying domains (Section~\ref{sec:defense_blocking}).